 Redefine what you once thought were flaws.
 I used to struggle with my belly, because I let my illnesses and disabilities drag me down.
-I let that inner mean girl that is in charge of my body dysmorphia and anxiety dictate how I felt.
+Letting that inner mean girl be in charge of my body dysmorphia and anxiety made me feel powerless, but I thought I had no other option.
 I also used to believe that I couldn’t recognize true beauty because of my blindness.
-I was so wrong about all of it, so I flipped the script.
+Looking back, I was so wrong about all of it, so I flipped the script.

-I started to redefine not just what beautiful meant to me but also how I labeled myself and my body.
-I found that strength in what I’ve been through, and it taught me to appreciate my body.
+So, I started to redefine not just what beautiful meant to me but also how I labeled myself and my body.
+Finding that strength in what I’ve been through, and it taught me to appreciate my body.
 Gratitude helped me to redefine so much about my body, and it’s very helpful.

 4. Expect ups and downs, and understand that it’s okay to have bad days.

 I used to be even harder on myself for having bad days, because I thought it meant I was failing.
 With my eye disease, I have bad eye days where I’m in pain and just overall don’t feel well.
 It’s not easy to appreciate yourself let alone think you’re beautiful when you’re feeling sick.
 So, I learned to accept that every journey will have bumps.